Wi-Fi 6 Version 2

 Meeting that growing demand for uplink load is MU-MIMO, which essentially allows network devices to load data at the same time on different streams within their network.

-It's a natural extension of the MU-MIMO downlink that's already part of Wi-Fi 6 and should help the next generation of Wi-Fi devices adapt to the Increased network traffic caused by the pandemic, especially when people continue to work, study and consume content online.
+It is a natural extension of the MU-MIMO downlink that is already part of Wi-Fi 6 and should help the new generation of Wi-Fi devices adapt to the Increased network traffic caused by the pandemic, especially when people continue to work, study and consume content online.

 The modernization of the standard adds features such as: